 The hotel can arrange cookery classes, wine tastings and horse riding nearby.

 At the hotel

 Spa, courtyard garden, free WiFi throughout and a library including DVDs.
 In rooms: flatscreen TV, DVD player, minibar and free bottled water.
-Guests can take adavanatge of a free shuttle service to the sports centre, which has a fitness room, pools and tennis, basketbal and volleyball courts.

 Our favourite rooms